How to Avoid Altitude Sickness, Advice from Doctor

 However, Mr.Wu point out that human bodies have a very magic capability of acclimation.
 Therefore, altitude sickness is not that scary.

 To prevent the occurrence of altitude sickness, visitors should have a proper rest and avoid strenuous activities days before they go to Tibet.
-After getting off the plane, they should try not to carry heavy things, run or avoid outdoor activities.
+After getting off the plane, they should not try to carry heavy things, run or outdoor activities.

 Visitors (with a severe cold, a high fever, acute or chronic pulmonary diseases, severe cardiovascular diseases), women in late pregnant and kids under three years old should avoid traveling to regions with a high altitude.